Manchester United block Lindelof from joining Sweden squad for friendly in coronavirus-hit Denmark | Goal.com

 “If the players need to be quarantined for more than five days after the national team gathering, there is no requirement for the clubs to release the players.
 In this case, our players will not be released for the match against Denmark.

-“However, the clubs release the players for the other two matches, against Croatia and France, says national team manager Stefan Pettersson.
+“However, the clubs will release the players for the other two matches, against Croatia and France, says Stefan Pettersson.
 Substitutes will be called in for the international match against Denmark.”

 Sweden are due to face Denmark on Wednesday, before then taking in UEFA Nations League clashes with Croatia and France.
 Lindelof will hope to figure in the competitive outings.

-United will, however, be keeping a close eye on his activity after Ole Gunnar Solskjaer revealed in the wake of a 3-1 victory over Everton that the 26-year-old defender was one of those to have picked up a knock in a welcome win for United.
+United will, however, be keeping a close eye on his activity after Ole Gunnar Solskjaer revealed in the wake of a 3-1 victory over Everton that the 26-year-old defender was one of those to have picked up a knock in a welcome win for the Red Devils.